mistletoegoegoe/SQL_Ecommerce_Exploring/README.md

 Overall, the number of product views from January 2017 to March 2017 increased gradually.
 The add-to-cart rate and purchase rate also increased over the same period, indicating improved user engagement and conversion.

 However, the add-to-cart rate and purchase rate are notably higher in March 2017, suggesting potential improvements in the website's user experience or marketing efforts.

+## 4. Recommendations
+- **Fix the "Mobile Gap":** Your 11% higher bounce rate on mobile Facebook (64% vs 53%) suggests a major UX or speed issue.
+Optimize landing pages for mobile-first loading to stop losing these users.
+- **Facilitate the "Deep Dive":** Since purchasers view 6x more pages (25 vs 4) than non-purchasers, add side-by-side comparison tools and "recently viewed" carousels to help users research without friction.
+- **Retarget Social "Window Shoppers":** Facebook and YouTube drive high traffic but almost zero revenue.
+Shift social spend from broad awareness to retargeting ads that show specific product reviews to users who already visited.
+- **Boost Purchase Frequency:** Your current baseline is 1.11 transactions per user.
+Launch a loyalty or "refill" email program to nudge this closer to 1.5, capitalizing on your strong Direct traffic ($195k/mo).

 ## 5. Gains from the project
 - Conducted this project was a huge opportunity to learn about marketing industry, especially customers' behaviour on digital platforms.
 That could be gained by analysing metrics such as bounce rate, revenue, transactions per visit, etc.